RESEARCH

 We aim to improve our understanding of the intracellular molecular self-organization by:

-1) measuring relevant parameters in living cells using novel probes, such as crowding and (pathogenic) protein self-assembly/aggregation
+1) measuring relevant parameters with novel probes, such as crowding and (pathogenic) protein self-assembly/aggregation

 3) Reconstruct aspects of the living cell organization in artificial systems.

-We study macromolecular crowding with our unique sensors, which we developed.
+We have an extensive track record on studying macromolecular crowding with our unique sensors, which we developed.
 The sensors provide a readout for the excluded volume in bacteria under stress, aging yeast cells, and mammalian cells.
 Our efforts are to improve these sensors and map macromolecular crowding in different species and conditions.

 Further reading: